 Outstanding Warrants to purchase an aggregate of 10,914,797 will become exercisable in accordance with the terms of such warrant agreement governing those securities.
 Each Warrant entitles the holder thereof to purchase one Ordinary Share at the applicable exercise price of such Warrant.
 The exercise price of (i) the Public Warrants to purchase 7,750,000 Ordinary Shares is \$11.50 per share, (ii) the Polar Warrant to purchase 350,000 Ordinary Shares is \$10.00 per share, (iii) PIPE Warrants to purchase 1,000,000 Ordinary Shares is \$10.00 per share and (iv) the GEM Warrant to purchase 1,814,797 Ordinary Shares is \$10.71 per share, in each case, subject to adjustment as set forth therein.
-On March 28, 2024, the closing price of our Ordinary Shares was \$11.97 per share, which is above the applicable exercise price of all our Warrants.
+On April 30, 2024, the closing price of our Ordinary Shares was \$10.50 per share, which is below the applicable exercise price of the Public Warrants and the GEM Warrant and above the exercise price of the Polar Warrant and the PIPE Warrants.
 We believe that the likelihood that Warrant holders determine to exercise their Warrants is dependent upon the market price of our Ordinary Shares.
-If the market price for our Ordinary Shares is less than the applicable exercise price of the Warrants (on a per share basis), we believe that Warrant holders will be unlikely to exercise any of their Warrants.
+If the market price for our Ordinary Shares is less than the applicable exercise any of their Warrants.
 Conversely, we believe the Warrant holders are more likely to exercise their Warrants the higher the price of our Ordinary Shares is above the applicable exercise price of such Warrants.
-To the extent the Warrants are exercised, additional Ordinary Shares will be issued, which will result in dilution to the holders of Ordinary Shares and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market or the fact that such Warrants may be exercised could adversely affect the market price of our Ordinary Shares.
+To the extent the Warrants are exercised, additional Ordinary Shares will be issued, which will result in dilution to the holders of Ordinary Shares in the public market or the fact that such Warrants may be exercised could adversely affect the market price of our Ordinary Shares.